4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

 Make a 'simple' EngineRoom application
 ======================================

-This tutorial walks you through how to set up a simple EngineRoom Python application.
+This tutorial walks you through how to set up a simple `4Insight EngineRoom`_ Python application.
-It will show you how to add the necessary files and structure, how to make a zip-file of the application content, and how to upload it to EngineRoom.
+It will show you how to add the necessary files and structure, how to make a zip-file of the application content, and how to upload it to *EngineRoom*.

 A simple application
 --------------------